henrik7264/PY_Actors/README.md

 * Http<br>A Web page shall be available for each Actor.
 The purpose of the web page is to provide monitoring of an Actor.
 More advanced web pages that collects information on the overall application (Actors), will be added later.
 * Statistics<br>Statistics is like logging essential for debugging your program.
 It shall be possible to see how many messages of a given type have been published and how long time has gone sine we received the last message.
 Queue sizes and number of worker threads should also be information that easily can be shown.
 All these information could in principle be shown in a web page.
 Will be decided at a later time.
 * Scheduling and Timers<br>Scheduling and timer are fundamental of all systems and shall as such be part of this library.
 * State machines<br>State machines are part of nearly all systems.
 However, they come in many variants/implementations and it is always complicated to understand how they work and what they do.
-A new approach to state machines will be presented in this library.
+A simple approach to state machines will be presented in this library.
 The implementation will be very close to the definition of a state machine.
 * Behavir trees<br>Experimental feature that will be added to the library.
 * Reactive programming<br>Experiment feature that will be added to the library.
-Insrted of looking at a system that is based on messages that is passed from on Actor to anothor, we could also look at it as system of message streams that.
-When we take take that view
+Instead of looking at a system that is based on messages that is passed from one Actor to anothor, we could also look at it as system of message streams that are processed by the Actors.
+When we take that view reactive programming becomes a natural way of processing the messages.
+See some of the advantages of using reactive programming on ttps://reactivex.io - is awasome.

 <p align="center">
   <img src="https://github.com/henrik7264/Actors/blob/main/images/Actors_Phase1.png" height="400"><br>